billforward/billforward-js/README.md

 cardholder-name
 cvc
 number
 exp-month						// in the format '01'
 exp-year						// in the format '2016'
 exp-date						// in the format '01/2016'
 address-line1
 address-line2
 address-city
-address-province	// use this for 'state' in America address-zip address-country		// in the format 'United Kingdom' name-first name-last
+address-province				// use this for 'state' in America address-zip address-country					// in the format 'United Kingdom' name-first name-last company-name phone-mobile email use-as-default-payment-method	// defaults to "false"; set to string "true"
 ```

 All are assumed to be the String datatype.